Wood burning is a major source—and often the major source—of PM2.5 in many neighborhoods and communities.

 E. Burkhard.
 Introduction to special issue on residential wood combustion (Journal of the Air & Waste Management Association, 2022).

-The Bay Area Air Quality Management District in California has determined that wood burning is the largest source of annual PM2.5 pollution in the greater San Francisco Bay Area (PDF) contributing 25% of the area’s PM2.5 pollution.
-The next highest contributor to PM2.5 levels is gasoline vehicles at 14%, and diesel vehicles at 8%.
+According to the Bay Area Air Quality Management District, residential wood burning is “the single largest source category of PM2.5” in the greater San Francisco Bay Area, contributing 23% of the area’s PM2.5 pollution.
+By comparison, 13% is from traffic.

 Portland, Oregon